ljpatrick/marxpaint/docs/pt_br/README.txt

       20020921130500 - for September 21, 2002, 1:05:00pm

-    Place this PNG file in your Tux Paint 'saved' directory.
+    Place this PNG file in your Marx Paint 'saved' directory.
 (See above.)

     Under Windows, this is in the "userdata" folder.

-Extending Tux Paint
+Extending Marx Paint
 -------------------
-  If you wish to add or change things like Brushes and Rubber Stamps used by Tux Paint, you can do it fairly easily by simply putting or removing files on your hard disk.
+  If you wish to add or change things like Brushes and Rubber Stamps used by Marx Paint, you can do it fairly easily by simply putting or removing files on your hard disk.

-  Note: You'll need to restart Tux Paint for the changes to take effect.
+  Note: You'll need to restart Marx Paint for the changes to take effect.

   Where Files Go
   --------------
     Standard Files
     --------------
-      Tux Paint looks for its various data files in its data directory.
+      Marx Paint looks for its various data files in its data directory.

       Linux and Unix
       --------------
-        Where this directory goes depends on what value was set for "DATA_PREFIX" when Tux Paint was built.
+        Where this directory goes depends on what value was set for "DATA_PREFIX" when Marx Paint was built.
 See INSTALL.txt for details.

         By default, though, the directory is:

-          /usr/local/share/tuxpaint/
+          /usr/local/share/marxpaint/

       Windows
       -------
-        Where this directory goes depends on what folder you told the installer to put Tux Paint in.
+        Where this directory goes depends on what folder you told the installer to put Marx Paint in.

         [ What's the default? ]